asimwe1/rust_chatapp/site/guide/fairings.md

 }

 impl Fairing for Counter {
-    // This is a request and respone fairing named "GET/POST Counter". fn info(&self) -> Info {
+    // This is a request and response fairing named "GET/POST Counter". fn info(&self) -> Info {
         Info {
             name: "GET/POST Counter",